m3kan1cal/serverless-awsapi/README.md

 ## Getting Dependencies

 ### Docker
-You only need the community version, but you can pick which you want: https://www.docker.com/get-started
+You only need the community version, but you can pick which you want: https://www.docker.com/get-started.
 This is to be able to run DynamoDB Local for development and testing purposes.

 ### Python 3 and Pipenv
 This microservice is built on a Python-based stack.
 Make sure you have an interpreter installed somewhere you can reference.
-Get one here: https://www.python.org/downloads/
+Get one here: https://www.python.org/downloads/.
 Also, get Pipenv for a seamless `pip` and `virtualenv` experience.
-Get it here: https://pipenv.readthedocs.io/
+Get it here: https://pipenv.readthedocs.io/.

+Note: if you want to follow the [Docker TLDR: (aka Quickstart)](#docker-tldr-aka-quickstart) then this step is not needed.

 ### Node.js and npm
 We're using the Serverless framework with and AWS provider specified.
 It's built on Node.js, so we'll need it for some CLI commands.
-Get it here: https://nodejs.org/en/download/
+Get it here: https://nodejs.org/en/download/.

+Note: if you want to follow the [Docker TLDR: (aka Quickstart)](#docker-tldr-aka-quickstart) then this step is not needed.

+### Plugins Installed and Configured

+Serverless relies on Node.js and npm for package management.
+Make sure to have Node.js and npm installed and configured for us.
+To ensure all Node.js packages are installed run `npm install`.

+Note: if you want to follow the [Docker TLDR: (aka Quickstart)](#docker-tldr-aka-quickstart) then this step is not needed.

 ### AWS Account and Credentials
 This an AWS Lambda, API Gateway microservice.
 Makes sure you have an account and you've configured your `~/.aws.credentials` with an access ID and secret.
 For simplicity, give the IAM user admin access, but fine-tune for production deployments.

-### Plugins Installed and Configured

-Serverless relies on Node.js and npm for package management.
-Make sure to have Node.js and npm installed and configured for us.
-To ensure all Node.js packages are installed run `npm install`.

 ## Project Structure